Away With The Steiners

 Walking the Hooker Valley Track in winter

 We walked the Hooker Valley Track with the kids in winter.
-We were lucky weather-wise with a clear day in June.
+Though we were lucky weather-wise with a clear day in June.

 It was cold starting out as the track is initially in shade in the morning.
-By midday the sun is out and we were peeling back a few layers and removing gloves.
+But by midday the sun was out and we were peeling back a few layers and removing gloves.

 A shady start to the trail setting out in the morning.